Warriors & Inga Contest

 The contest application includes a chance for you to explain what the Birkie means to you, your previous Birkie experience, and why you’d like to appear as “Birkie Royalty.”

-The ABSF will supply the warrior and Inga costumes.
+The ABSF will supply the warrior and Inga costumes, though winners can provide their own historically accurate costuming.

 “Portraying Skjervald at the Birkie was a wonderful way to celebrate this spectacular race, this beautiful sport, and my Norwegian heritage.
 The warm response and connection with fellow skiers and spectators was far more than I expected.
 I highly recommend others submit their applications to become warriors and Inga – it’s an unforgettable, joyful experience!”